 MATERIALSA perfect materials combine the lightness of carbon fiber, the flexibility of an elastomer and hardness of diamond.
 Impossible?
 No ... well, at least not entirely.
 I present graphene, a material born to be perfect.
-While it became known for more than 80 years, I can assure you that we still have a long road ahead in the world of materials.Graphene is a substance composed of pure carbon atoms with regularly arranged in a hexagonal pattern similar to graphite, but a sheet of one atom thick.
-It is very light, a sheet of 1 square meter weighs just 0.77 milligrams.
+While it became known for more than 80 years, I can assure you that we still have a long road ahead in the world of materials.Graphene

 The surge of scientific interest in graphene can give the impression that it is a new material.
 Actually is known and has been described for more than half a century.
 The chemical bonding and structure were described during the 1930s.
-P. R. (Philip Russell) Wallace calculated for the first
+P. R. (Philip Russell) Wallace calculated for the first time (in 1949) the band electronic structure.
+When

 Among the outstanding properties of this material include: